This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Skin that is painful to the touch

-A superficial second degree burn is also called a partial thickness burn.
+A second degree burn is also called a partial thickness burn.
 This type of burn occurs when the first layer and some of the second layer of your skin are burned.
-There is no damage in the deeper layers of your skin or in your sweat or oil glands.
+The deeper layers of your skin, sweat glands, and oil glands are not damaged.
 A superficial second degree burn heals within 7 to 21 days.
-Symptoms include the following:
+You may have any of the following:

 - Blisters and peeling skin